atsid/play-crud/README.md

-In your routes file, you define your route like:
+In your routes file, you define your routes like the following:

 	# The @ is very important here
     GET     /users                      @controllers.Users.list(offset: Integer ?= 0, count: Integer ?= null, orderBy: String ?= null, fields: String ?= null, fetches: String ?= null, q: String ?= null)